 People are often curious about what our secret sauce is for achieving such simple designs for complex products.
 While I could get into all the details — things like hiring great people, building a culture of excellence, emphasizing technical engineering skills, capitalizing on a broad database of reference designs, and leveraging manufacturing experience — I’d like to just focus on three things that have the most impact.
 These three things are based on looking at designs that we have simplified at Simplexity in a significant way (not by 10%, but 50% or more).
 I then further narrowed down all the actions taken during those projects to those pivotal moments that led to the biggest impacts.
+So, how do you simplify a design?

-So here are the 3 most impactful things you can do:
+Here are the 3 most impactful things you can do:

 1. ASK THE RIGHT QUESTIONS.